DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Note:
 Scene IDs, also known as Channel IDs, are critical for instancing in PlayStation Home.
 If two scenes share a Scene ID listed in SceneList.xml, players will be placed into the same instance.
-Generally, each scene must have a unique Scene ID, although under certain conditions where scenes are sufficiently similar, sharing IDs may be feasible.
+Generally, each scene must have a unique Scene ID, although under certain conditions where scenes are VERY similar, sharing IDs may be feasible.

 #### Usage:
 - Enter a number between 1 and 65535 and click 'Encrypt'.
 - The tool also accepts hyphen-separated ranges for bulk generation.

 #### Options:
-- Typically, there is no need to adjust this setting; leave it on default (Disabled) for newer versions of Home.
+- Legacy Mode, when activated, facilitates the decryption of early type IDs suitable for earlier Home builds.
-- When enabled, Legacy Mode allows for the generation of early type IDs suitable for older Home builds.
+- Generally, this setting does not require modification; keep it on default (Disabled) for newer Home versions.

 <h2 align="center">
    Tool 2: Scene ID Decrypter